luisgc2116/luis_notes/published_notes/fundamental/intro_prob_spaces/index.md

 title: Introduction to Probability Spaces
 ---

-When describing something that requires a probabilistic description, we have to define how probability will describe our task.
-This requires us to define a clear mathematical description as to how the task can be expressed mathematically through a Probability Triple.
+When describing something that requires a probabilistic description, we have to mathematicall define a **Probability Space**$$^1$$.
+This requires us to define a mathematical description of probability, which will end up being the Probability Triple.
 The elements of this triplet $$(\Omega, \mathcal{F}, P)$$ are defined as follows:

 1. $$\Omega$$ - The **sample space** is the set of all possible outcomes.
 2. $$\mathcal{F}$$ - An **event space** is a **$$\sigma$$-Algebra** over $$\Omega$$.
 It is a set of sets composed of the sample space.